ReScience/ReScience-submission/article/Larisch-2019.md

     \textbf{a}
     Colors show the weight value at the end of the current epoch from the presynaptic neuron to a single postsynaptic neuron.
 Weight values around zero are blue and weight values around the maximum weight value of $3$ are red.
     The y-axis denotes the presynaptic index indicated and the x-axis shows the number of epochs.
     \textbf{b} Four different V1 simple cells like receptive fields, generated by four simulation runs.
-The first one is done with $seed = 3223$.
+The first one is done with $seed = 9751$.
     \textbf{c} Size of the receptive fields depends on the input firing rate.
-A higher input rate (top with 100 Hz) leads to a smaller receptive field in contrast to a lower one (60 Hz below).}
+A higher input rate (top with 75 Hz) leads to a smaller receptive field in contrast to a lower one (60 Hz below).}
 \label{Fig_stab}
 \end{figure}

-Besides the experiments from the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
+Besides the experiments from the original publication, we reimplemented the experiment for the emergence of stable weights out of the Matlab source code.
 The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic AdEx neuron.
-For every trial ($100$ ms), ten Gaussian patterns are created to determine the activity of the 500 input neurons.
+For each trial ($100$ ms), ten Gaussian patterns are created to determine the activity of the 500 input neurons.
 As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor of ten to speed up the learning.